-You can even hire a personal historian to write and publish a narrative memoir of a loved one’s life or your entire family’s history.
-While this admittedly priceless gift can get expensive, some services, such as Colorado-based Time Capsule Memoirs, offer less pricey packages that allow you to immortalize one significant life event (such as a first date or wedding).
+You can even hire a personal historian to write and custom publish a narrative memoir of a loved one’s life or your entire family’s history.
+While this admittedly priceless gift can get expensive, some services, such as Colorado-based Time Capsule Memoirs, offer less pricey packages that allow you to immortalize one significant life event (such as a first date, wedding, or military service).

 4. Charitable Gifts You Can See

-It’s lovely to donate in someone’s name, but sometimes the recipient is left a little wanting if it’s just a card and an intangible sense that some money went somewhere for something.
+It’s lovely to donate in someone’s name, but sometimes the recipient is left a little wanting if it’s just a card and an intangible sense that some money went somewhere for some purpose.

-Some organizations offer more tangible receipts though: For example, Kiva.org offers microloans to entrepreneurs in poorer countries.
+There are charitable organizations that offer more tangible receipts, though.
+For example, Kiva.org offers microloans to entrepreneurs in poorer countries.
 Give someone $50 to use on Kiva, and he can choose whom to loan the money to — whether it’s a woman in Kenya trying to start a bicycle shop, or a family in Uganda running a farm stand.
-More likely than not, he’ll get that $50 back in full after a while, and he’ll be able to loan it out again and again, helping people all over the world realize their dreams.
+More likely than not, he’ll get that $50 back in full after a while — at which point, he’ll be able to loan it out again and again, playing a small but fulfilling role in helping people all over the world realize their dreams.

 Charities like Oxfam America and Heifer International allow you to donate a specific animal — such as a sheep, goat, or llama — or basic equipment, books, or other necessities to a needy family or village in someone’s name.
 The recipient gets a card detailing exactly how his or her gift is being used to change someone’s life for the better.